Admission Policies and Consultation

 You can contact the School Admissions Team on 01924 305624 or by email at email@example.com if you need any information regarding an academy who is changing their policy.

-These schools set their own admission arrangements.
+These schools also set their own admission arrangements.

-Any changes to their Admissions Policies will also have a six week consultation period that has to be finished by 31 January 2018.
+Any changes to their Admissions Policies will also have a six week consultation period that has to be finished by 31 January 2019.

 You should respond to any proposed changes to the school itself by the date specified in their consultation notice.

-Once the consultations are completed all admission authorities will determine their admission arrangements for 2019/2020 by 28 February 2018.
+Once the consultations are completed all admission authorities will determine their admission arrangements for 2020/2021 by 28 February 2019.